tahajall/Predicting-Diabetes/README.md

 # Predicting-Diabetes
 In this project we made a machine learning model using classic machine learning technics such as random forests and R programming lamguage.
 This was a project for regression analysis course.
-\n The questions answered in this project :
+/n The questions answered in this project :
 1- Does this data set have any chance for predicting diabetes?
 2- Which features have the most power in predicting diabetes?
 3- Could we use a subset of the features to make a predicting model ?